 Phenomenal Women is currently being revised and edited by the composer.
-The WWQ Soli version will be available in August 2021.
-The Chamber Orchestral version will be available in the fall of 2021.
 There will be an announcement on social media and on this website when it is available for rental.
 Thank you all for your interest in this piece.

 Phenomenal Women is about celebrating women's efforts to overcome adversity.

 Phenomenal Women: Concerto for Wind Quintet Soli and Chamber Orchestra (2018)